etnichols/etnichols.github.io/src/pages/programming/2020-04-04---lead-to-read-website/index.md

 gatsby-source-wordpress // the workhorse!
 Source content from WP.
 ```

-Beyond that, I decided to use mobile-first styling for all CSS, and defined a central defs.scss to be the single source of colors, spacing and mixins for the project.
-DRY!
+I used mobile-first styling for all CSS, and defined a central defs.scss to be the single source of colors, spacing and mixins for the project.

 <script src="https://gist.github.com/e-nichols/f979c6c285643f6935581a320afc73ba.js"></script>